TotalBiscuit

-John Peter Bain (8 July 1984 – 24 May 2018), better known as TotalBiscuit (/ˌtoʊtəlˈbɪskɪt/ TOH-təl-BISS-kit, TB; sometimes The Cynical Brit or TotalHalibut), was a British video gaming commentator and game critic on YouTube.
+John Peter Bain (8 July 1984 – 24 May 2018), known as TotalBiscuit (/ˌtoʊtəlˈbɪskɪt/ TOH-təl-BISS-kit, TB; sometimes The Cynical Brit or TotalHalibut), was a British video gaming commentator and game critic on YouTube.
 He was known for his role in professional shoutcasting and esports, and also known for his gaming commentary audio work on WCradio.com.
 According to Eurogamer, he gained a large following due to his video commentary on newly developed indie games and analysis of gaming news.
 Bain voiced strong support for consumer protection in the video gaming industry.

-In October 2015, Bain announced that he had terminal cancer that had spread to his liver.
+In October 2015 he announced that he had terminal cancer that had spread to his liver.
 He continued to critique games after the diagnosis, announcing his retirement only a few weeks before his death in May 2018.

 Biography

-Bain studied law at De Montfort University.
+John Peter Bain was born in Spennymoor, County Durham, England, on 8 July 1984.
+He studied law at De Montfort University.
 While there, he hosted an extreme metal music show on Demon FM.
 He was diagnosed with dyspraxia.

-From 2005 to 2010, Bain ran World of Warcraft Radio, a popular World of Warcraft fan radio station that received special acknowledgment and recognition from Blizzard Entertainment, the developers and publishing team of World of Warcraft.
-Bain was invited to the annual BlizzCon event in 2005 to provide coverage of the event, where he met Genna Bain, his future wife and fellow YouTube personality.
+From 2005 to 2010 Bain ran World of Warcraft Radio, a popular World of Warcraft fan radio station that received special acknowledgement and recognition from Blizzard Entertainment, the developers and publishing team of World of Warcraft.
+Bain was invited to the annual BlizzCon event in 2005 to provide coverage of the event, where he met Genna, his future wife and fellow YouTube personality.
 After Bain's tenure at World of Warcraft Radio, Bain began Cynicalbrit.com, where he posted more generalised gaming content.

-In 2010 during the height of the Great Recession, Bain was laid off at his job at a financial advisory company.
+In 2010, during the height of the Great Recession, Bain was laid off at his job at a financial advisory company.
 Bain's unemployment coincided with the beta release of World of Warcraft: Cataclysm, and he started producing videos of himself talking over gameplay on YouTube, hoping to earn money through the website's ad-revenue system.
 In the following weeks, the popularity of Bain's videos skyrocketed.
-A StarCraft 2 commentator named HuskyStarcraft approached Bain and invited him to The Game Station, a network of gaming channels on YouTube (now Polaris, a subnetwork of Maker Studios).
+A StarCraft 2 commentator named HuskyStarcraft approached Bain and invited him to join The Game Station, a network of gaming channels on YouTube.